FREQUENTLY ASKED QUESTIONS

 How long does a well last?

 The theoretical life of a HDW is 15 years.
 Many wells have now been in operation for longer than that, due mainly to good management by the Water Sanitation Committee [WATSAN].
-Out of the about 2,500 built to date, it is believed very few have gone dry and that is mainly due to over usage.
+Out of the over 7,000 to date (not all by WellWishers), less than 3% have gone dry and that is mainly due to over usage or varying ground water levels.

 Yes, this can occur but is usually less than 5% of the time.
 In these cases, further survey work will be done to place a well in another position that unfortunately may be some distance from the village.